 Rainfall in Bundelkhand is moderate.
 Which is around 75 cm in the North West and 125 cm in the South East but the distribution of rainfall here is uncertain.
 More than 95% of the rainfall occurs between June and September, although a small amount of rainfall is received between November and May.
 Which is important for agriculture.
 Here the problem of bad groundwater recharge increases due to impermeable rocks.
 The districts of Bundelkhand, Jalaun, Banda, Chitrakoot, Hamirpur, and Mahoba come under the category of drought-prone areas.

-Due to the geology and topography of Bundelkhand and the rainfall pattern received, it is prone to both drought and flood.
+Due to the geology and topography of Bundelkhand and the rainfall pattern received, it is prone to both drought and flooding.
 Much of the entire area is covered by an impermeable rock layer in-depth, which poses a problem for groundwater recharge.
 The problem is increased by erratic rainfall and thin forest cover in many districts.
-For the above reasons, the problem of drought or flood persists in some parts of Bundelkhand for some year or the other.
+For the above reasons, the problem of drought or flood persists in some parts of Bundelkhand for some years or others.
 According to a report by the National Rainfed Area Authority, Bundelkhand experiences severe agricultural drought every 2 to 4 years.
-This influences all the 13 districts of the region.
+This influences all 13 districts of the region.
 According to the report, there was a decline of 15 to 47% in the reservoirs in MP Bundelkhand and 28 to 64% in the reservoirs of UP Bundelkhand.
-More than 70% of groundwater recharge sources have dried up like ponds etc. Due to which there has been a huge decline in groundwater.
+More than 70% of groundwater recharge sources have dried up like ponds etc. Due to this, there has been a huge decline in groundwater.
 This resulted in a decline of up to 22% in grain production.
-Due to which the exodus of about 40% of the people was seen here due to starvation.
+Due to this an exodus of about 40% of the people was seen here due to starvation.

 There are many types of soils in Bundelkhand.
 Most of the soil here is found up to a depth of 6 to 15 meters.
 Then comes the layer of impermeable rocks.
 Mainly, two types of soils are found here, red soil and black soil, but both types of soils have low organic matter.
 The variety of black soil is called Mar.
 Which is commonly called black cotton soil.
 This soil is prone to waterlogging and has a relatively high organic matter content.
 This soil is found in parts of the Jalaun, Hamirpur, Jhansi, and Banda districts.
 It is also found in small pieces in other districts like southern Lalitpur and parts of Sagar.